Stone Age Toilets

 A stone hearth was at the center of the dwelling, the darker stone surface at lower right.
 This would have been used for heating, light and cooking.

 Opposite the entrance was a cabinet, a stone set of shelves and compartments.
 It would have been the first thing seen when entering the dwelling, and it is thought that this layout was intentional to display important possessions.

 The sleeping compartments or bed boxes were formed from thin slabs of stone extending up at least knee-high.
-Typical dwellings had them on the other two sides, at left and right as you enter.
+Every room had a bed box on each of the other two sides of the main room, at left and right as you enter.